(p) Provisions and contingent liabilities

 Significant judgement: classification of joint arrangements

-The Company has entered into Partnership firms/Association of person whose legal form confers separation between the parties to the joint arrangement and the Company itself.
+The company has entered into Partnership firms/Association of person whose legal form confers separation between the parties to the joint arrangement and the Company itself.
 Also, as per the contractual arrangements, the parties to the joint arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement.
 Accordingly the Joint arrangements have been identified as Joint controlled entities.

 Financial impact of joint controlled entities

 The Company accounts for assets, liabilities, revenue and expenses relating to its interest in joint controlled entities based on the internal agreements/arrangements entered into between the parties to the joint arrangements for execution of projects.
-Accordingly the Company has recognised revenue from operations ' 183 (March 31, 2023: ' 873), total expenditure (including tax) ' 320 (March 31, 2023: ' 879 ), total assets as at March 31, 2024: ' 1,525 (March 31, 2023: ' 13,140), total liabilities as at March 31, 2024: ' 1,357 (March 31, 2023: ' 5,275 ) and (loss)/profit of March 31, 2024: ' (83) (March 31, 2023: ' 51).
+Accordingly the Company has recognised revenue from operations ' 297 (March 31, 2024: ' 183), total expenditure (including tax) ' 476 (March 31, 2024: ' 331), total assets as at March 31, 2025: ' 7,051 (March 31, 2024: ' 7,357), total liabilities as at March 31, 2025: ' 5,727 (March 31, 2024: ' 4,811) and loss of March 31, 2025: ' 36 (March 31, 2024: ' 93).

-NOTE 55 - MERGER
+NOTE 56 - MERGER

-(a) Merger of Toccata Realtors Private Limited
+(a) Merger of Toccata Realtors Private Limited:

 During the year ended March 31, 2024, the Company had received the Hon'ble National Company Law Tribunal (NCLT) approval for the scheme of amalgamation (the Scheme) of Toccata Realtors Private Limited (TRPL) with the Company on May 4, 2023 and had filed the order copy with the Registrar of the Companies on June 16, 2023 (‘effective date').
-The Company had accounted for the assets and liabilities of TRPL on a line by line basis after eliminating the intercompany receivable and payable balances between the Company and TRPL, and applying the principle of Ind AS 109 ‘Financial Instruments', The Company had accounted for fair value of TRPL's net assets amounting to ' 19,265 Lakhs as return of capital as reduction of the cost of investment under ‘Investments' and ' 1,208 Lakhs as return on capital under ‘Other Income'.
+The Company had accounted for the assets and liabilities of TRPL on a line by line basis after eliminating the intercompany receivable and payable balances between the Company and TRPL, and applying the principle of Ind AS 109 ‘Financial Instruments', The Company had accounted for fair value of TRPL's net assets amounting to ' 19,265 Lakh as return of capital as reduction of the cost of investment under ‘Investments' and ' 1,208 Lakh as return on capital under ‘Other Income'.

-(b) Merger of Key Fortune Relators Private Limited
+(b) Merger of Key Fortune Relators Private Limited:

-During the year ended March 31, 2023, the Company had completed its IPO of 11,737,521 equity shares of face value of ' 10 each at an issue price of ' 541 per share aggregating to ' 63,500, comprising of fresh issue of 10,351,201 shares aggregating to ' 56,000 and offer for sale of 1,386,320 shares by selling shareholders aggregating to ' 7,500.
-The equity shares of the Company were listed on National Stock Exchange of India Limited (NSE) and BSE Limited (BSE) on November 24, 2022.
+During the year ended March 31, 2025, the Company had completed its QIP of 12,121,212 equity shares of face value of ' 10 each at an issue price of ' 660 per share aggregating to ' 80,000 comprising of fresh issue.

 ii) Borrowings secured against current assets

-The Company has borrowings from banks and financial institutions on the basis of security of current assets, also refer note 52.
+The Company has borrowings from banks and financial institutions on the basis of security of current assets, also refer note 53.
 However, there are no requirements of filing quarterly returns or statements with banks as per the terms of relevant agreements.

 iii) Wilful Defaulter

-The Company has never been declared as wilful defaulter by any bank or financial institution or government or any government authority.
+The company has never been declared as wilful defaulter by any bank or financial institution or government or any government authority.

 iv) Relationship with struck off companies

-The Company has no transactions with the companies struck off under Companies Act, 2013 or Companies Act, 1956.
+The company has no transactions with the companies struck off under Companies Act, 2013 or Companies Act, 1956.

 v) Compliance with number of layers of companies

-The Company has complied with the number of layers prescribed under the Companies Act, 2013.
+The company has complied with the number of layers prescribed under the Companies Act, 2013.

 vi) Compliance with approved scheme(s) of arrangements